 Situation B: The game is finished, but you had problems uploading to itch.io before the submission period closed.
 First off—please please please, remember that playtesting and exporting is a valuable part of your game jam experience, and you should absolutely schedule in ample time to do that.
-Waiting until the last 15 minutes to create your itch.io account is a bad idea.
+Waiting until the last 15 minutes to create your itch.io account and start uploading is a very bad idea.
 (Not to mention, we ask you some questions you have to fill out when you’re submitting your game!)

 However, we know that emergencies can and do happen even to the most well-prepared folks.
 If this is you, please send a message to one of the game jam Discord moderators, describing exactly what happened/how you’re planning to address it.
 If you are not on Discord, you may send an email to our contact inbox, but please don’t contact us in both places at once.